databendlabs/databend-docs/docs/en/guides/20-cloud/10-using-databend-cloud/06-aws-iam-role.md

 # How to Use IAM Role

-1. Get the IAM role ARN for your Databend Cloud organization:
+1. Get the IAM role ARN for your Databend Cloud organization(ask for support):

    For example: `arn:aws:iam::123456789012:role/xxxxxxx/tnabcdefg/xxxxxxx-tnabcdefg`